6 Best BodyWeight Chest Workout

 In addition, unlike most push-up variations, the Diamond press-up curves your upper body in one of the most aesthetically appealing ways.
 It also helps grow the triceps and biceps, which comprise 2/3 of your arm.
 Thus, you are not only benefiting your chest but also building bigger arms in the process.

-In summary, diamond push-ups are one of the most effective bodyweight chest workouts since their hardness stimulate growth of muscles in the upper sections.
+In summary, diamond push-ups are one of the most effective bodyweight chest workouts since their hardness stimulate the growth of muscles in the upper sections.

 How to perform the exercise